Consumer medicine information

 Trimbow - fixed combination.

 The systemic exposure to beclometasone dipropionate, formoterol and glycopyrronium has been investigated in a pharmacokinetic study conducted in healthy subjects.
-The study compared data obtained after treatment with a single dose of Trimbow (4 inhalations of 100/6/25 micrograms, a non-marketed formulation containing twice the approved strength of glycopyrronium) or a single dose of the extemporary combination of beclometasone dipropionate/formoterol (4 inhalations of 100/6 micrograms) plus glycopyrronium (4 inhalations of 25 micrograms).
+The study compared data obtained after treatment with a single dose of Trimbow (4 inhalations of 100/6/25 microgram, a non-marketed formulation containing twice the approved strength of glycopyrronium) or a single dose of the extemporary combination of beclometasone dipropionate/formoterol (4 inhalations of 100/6 microgram) plus glycopyrronium (4 inhalations of 25 microgram).
 The maximum plasma concentration and systemic exposure of beclometasone dipropionate main active metabolite (beclometasone 17 monopropionate) and formoterol were similar after administration of the fixed or extemporary combination.
 For glycopyrronium, the maximum plasma concentration was similar after administration of the fixed or extemporary combination, while the systemic exposure was slightly higher after administration of Trimbow than with the extemporary combination.
 This study also investigated the potential pharmacokinetic interaction between the active components of Trimbow by comparing the pharmacokinetic data obtained after a single dose of the extemporary combination or after a single dose of the single components beclometasone dipropionate/formoterol or glycopyrronium.
 There was no clear evidence of pharmacokinetic interaction, however, the extemporary combination showed formoterol and glycopyrronium levels transiently slightly higher immediately after dosing compared with the single components.
 It is noted that single component glycopyrronium, formulated as pressurised metered dose inhaler, which was used in the PK studies, is not available on the market.

 A comparison across studies showed that the pharmacokinetics of beclometasone 17 monopropionate, formoterol and glycopyrronium is similar in COPD patients, in patients with asthma and in healthy subjects.